kjellm/kjellm.github.com/event.markdown

   aggregate name.
 - Handling the commands will create one event named after the aggregate name followed by 'Created' or 'Updated'
-- Update commands and events contains values for all the aggregate fields, not just the ones that are to be changed. [^complete-updates]
+- Update commands and events contain values for all the aggregate fields, not just the ones that are to be changed. [^complete-updates]
 - Aggregates will be validated before creating any events.

-Here follows a *CRUD command handler* base class that are capable of handling create and update commands for any aggregate that follows these conventions. [^delete]
+Here follows a *CRUD command handler* base class that is capable of handling create and update commands for any aggregate that follows these conventions. [^delete]